pbolotin-eltex/14_tree_of_processes/README.md

  *   /      /   \
  * p       p      p
  *
- * And need to output their ppids and pids to view ierarhy.
+ * And need to output their ppids and pids to view hierarchy.
 ```
 ## usage